TedData/practice/_includes/about/zh.md

 - Due to my strong interest in data from my previous work experiences, I developed a deep fascination with the captivating world of "data."
 Consequently, I made the decision to pursue further knowledge in this field by enrolling in a Master's program in Data Science at the University of Queensland.

 - Throughout my academic journey, I delved deep into the mysteries of data, explored the potential of algorithms, and marveled at the magic of decision-making processes.
 This period of intense learning elevated my understanding and proficiency in working with data to new heights.
-In the end, I graduated in 2022 with a GPA of 6.13, a testament to my dedication and hard work.
+In the end, I graduated in **2022** with a GPA of 6.13 by 7, a testament to my dedication and hard work.

 - This experience has enriched my knowledge base and propelled my career development forward.